 “Seems to me it’s time for a time out,” Jordan agreed.

-Those words are refreshing to hear, but action is needed.
+Those words are refreshing to hear, but the action is needed.
 Don’t count on Congress or even the courts to rein in the federal government anytime soon.

 On a related note, it just came out that once again the National Security Agency was caught sweeping up Americans’ phone call metadata, despite the NSA claiming to have closed that loophole.